Saturday, December 23, 2000

 "In my mouth."

-2. About a week later just before we left Prescott I walked into the living room and noticed my mother doing something to a cigarette.
+I figured this was going to be an isolated episode and she had been too embarrassed to admit to me that she was reckless because she wasn't paying attention. - About a week later just before we left Prescott I walked into the living room and noticed my mother doing something to a cigarette.
 I couldn't tell what so I walked over to her.
 She was ripping open Taco Bell mild sauce packets from a stash I keep for seasoning, holding up cigarettes one by one and squeezing Taco Bell sauce on them.

 In the time it took me to react she lifted one of the cigarettes to her mouth, picked up her lighter and attempted to light it.